Accelerated Certification for Teaching (ACT)

 EDU-592 Mathematics in the Elementary School (3)

-EDU-515 Curriculum and Methods for Early Childhood Education (3)
+EDU-515 Curriculum and Methods in Early Childhood Education (3)

 SPE-570 Individualizing the Curriculum (Elementary) (3) OR